-Linda Kelly is the senior vice president, legal, general counsel, and corporate secretary at the NAM.
-In addition to handling NAM’s organizational legal compliance, Ms. Kelly also oversees the work of the NAM’s Manufacturers’ Center for Legal Action, directing the NAM’s litigation strategy in support of its policy objectives.
+Linda Kelly is the chief legal officer and corporate secretary at the NAM.
+In addition to handling NAM’s organizational legal compliance, Linda also oversees the work of the NAM’s Legal Center, directing the NAM’s litigation strategy in support of its policy objectives.

-Ms. Kelly holds an A.B. in Government from Dartmouth College and a J.D., cum laude, from the Georgetown University Law Center.
+Linda holds an A.B. in Government from Dartmouth College and a J.D., cum laude, from the Georgetown University Law Center.
 She is a member of the D.C. and Virginia bars.
-Ms. Kelly resides in Alexandria, Virginia, with her husband and two children.
+Linda resides in Alexandria, Virginia, with her husband and two children.